 History of the Rock Food Table

-While on vacation in the Northwest in 1982, Bill and Lois Pattillo had the opportunity to attend the Portland, Oregon Gem and Mineral Show.
-They were busy enjoying the show and we noticed an exhibit of pastries.
+While on vacation in the Northwest in 1982, Bill and Lois had the opportunity to attend the Portland, Oregon, Gem and Mineral Show.
+While enjoying the show they noticed an exhibit of pastries.
 There was a cake, sweet roll, piece of pie, and several other items of rock that looked like food.
 They didn't give this sighting much thought until they returned to their home in Robstown, Texas.
-This is when Lois Pattillo had the idea to exhibit a table of rocks that look like food.
-They were the owners of several rocks that looked like food at that time.
-Lois decided to extend an invitation to our club members, Gulf Coast Gem and Mineral Society in Corpus Christi, Texas, to bring our rock food items to display at the March, 1983 show.
-There was quite a discussion about a display of rocks that look like food and quite a few members of the club did bring their items and the first "Rock Food Table" was exhibited at the show.
-There were even several members that had rocks that looked like food, but they were quite skeptical to admit it, so they did not contribute to the first exhibition.
-After the display was set up and the members could see what was taking place, then they began to see the food in their rocks and they contributed the next time the table was set up for exhibit.
+This is when Lois had the idea to exhibit a table of food-like rocks because they were the owners of several such rocks.
+Lois decided to extend an invitation to the club members in the Gulf Coast Gem and Mineral Society in Corpus Christi, Texas, to bring rock food items to display at the March 1983 show.
+Quite a few members of the club did bring their items, and the first "Rock Food Table" was born.
+After the display was set up and the members could see the results, more members saw the foods in their own rocks, and they contributed in 1984.

-There is hardly a show, where the exhibit is set up that there is not an incident to report on.
+There is hardly a show where the exhibit is set up, that there is not an incident to report.
 They have had people try to throw away some of the items thinking that they were left on the table by accident.
-One young man even confessed that he had, while they were away from the exhibit for a few minutes, put an item in his mouth thinking it was edible, but luckily, he did not bite down on it hard and did not damage his teeth.
-There are four "Do Not Touch" signs on the table, but quite a few times, it's the child that reads the sign and tells the parent that they should not touch the food items.
-It's not that they could damage the food items, but the fact that rocks break plates and we do wish that our plates not get damaged.
+One young man even confessed that he had, while the Pattillo’s were away from the exhibit for a few minutes, put an item in his mouth thinking it was edible.
+Luckily, he did not bite down hard and did not damage his teeth.
+There are four "Do Not Touch" signs on the table, but quite a few times, it's the child that reads the sign and tells the parents that they should not touch the food items.
+It's not that they could damage the items, but that rocks break plates, and we do not want the plates damaged.

 Most of the rocks in the collection are in their natural state.
-They may be cut to show what the rock looks like on the inside or shaped to form the shape of the natural food.
-Some of the pieces are dyed to resemble the food that the rock is representing.
+They may be cut to show how the rock looks on the inside or it is formed in the shape of the natural food.
+Some of the pieces are dyed to resemble the food they represent.
 A few of the items have been purchased, but most have been collected while on rock hunts.
-Some of the items have been given to us by other rock hounds.
+Some of the items have been given to us by other rockhounds.
 To them, it is just a rock, but to the Rock Food Table it is a great addition to the collection.

-Lois and Bill have tried to stay near the exhibit to answer questions about the exhibit and try to relate the earth sciences to the younger generation.
+Lois and Bill tried to stay near the exhibit to answer questions and to relate the earth sciences to the younger generation.
 They have noticed that people, in general, are pointers.
-People cannot stand and talk about the different items without pointing to the item that is being discussed.
-They have also noticed that people, again in general, tend to smile while looking the table over.
+They cannot stand and talk about the different items without pointing to the item that is being discussed.
+They have also noticed that people tend to smile while looking the table over.
 They have seen many people come to the table with a somber look on their faces and leave looking pleased.
-They have yet to see someone come up to the table with a smile and walk away with a frown.
-The table is truly an enlightening experience and our reward is seeing people enjoy the Gulf Coast Gem and Mineral Society Food Table while attending a gem show.
+The table is truly an enlightening experience, and our reward is seeing people enjoy the Gulf Coast Gem and Mineral Society’s Rock Food Table while attending a gem show.

 Passing the Torch

-Now that the ETGMS is in possession of the exhibit, it will begin to start its new journey around the country.
+Now that ETGMS is in possession of the exhibit, it will begin its new journey around the country.
 ETGMS intends to transport the Rock Food Table to as many venues as possible.
-We have brought it to Kansas City, Missouri and Huntsville, Alabama, and this is only the beginning, if we have one of our members available to transport it.
-For the round-trip cost of fuel, lodging, and a $300.00 donation, we will bring it to your venue, set it up, and have one of our members there to greet visitors.
-If you are interested in having the Rock Food Table attend your show, contact Kinney Polve at firstname.lastname@example.org
+It has been to Kansas City, Missouri, and Huntsville, Alabama.
+There will be more locales if we have a member available to transport it.
+For the round-trip cost of fuel, lodging, and a $600.00 donation, we will bring it to your venue, set it up, and have one of our members there to greet visitors.
+If interested in hosting the Rock Food Table - please go to the Board of Directors Contact Form.

-Next time you can see the Rock Food Table:
+Check our Calendar for the next time you can see the Rock Food Table in 2021.

 Check out this video for a close up look at the Rock Food Table with an informative narration by Keith Harmon